i-RIC/solver_dev_manual/source/06/03/iric_geo_riversurvey_read_altitudes.rst

 iric_geo_riversurvey_read_altitudes
 =====================================

--  Reads the altitude data of the crosssection
+Reads the altitude data of the crosssection.

 Format (FORTRAN)
 ------------------